 Ventilation is provided by a fully automatic extract system using ceiling mounted extract grilles located in each room.
+The main spur for switching the extraction ventilation on is located in the utility cupboard.

 Where fitted, a central extract system only costs around £6 per year to run.
 Heat recovery and ventilation systems cost just over £12 per year.